mvolkmann/blog/src/content-security-policy.md

 export default app;
 ```

-The following HTML in `public/index.html` relies on
+The following HTML in `public/index.html` relies on the
-the CSP defined in the server to access several resources.
+CSP defined in the server above to access several resources.

 ```html
 <html>